All Episodes

 And you can't dispute what the facts tell us in all of this.

-Look, there is so much here, and this is why everybody's got gotten so frustrated with the fact that there seems to be in America today a dual system of justice.
+And this is why everybody's gotten so frustrated with the fact that there seems to be in America today a dual system of justice.

-Now, I understand the inspector General was confined to only investigating the Department of Justice and the FBI.
+Now, I understand the Inspector General was confined to only investigating the Department of Justice and the FBI.

 I got it.